A Ninja's Dance

 The sun was setting, and the last rays were dragging sulkily out of the alleyway where she was hiding.
 They glimmered, frosting over a snow-covered piece of metal in the centre of the alleyway.
 There, was a sewer entrance.
 A manhole.
 An escape.

-Please god… She bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.
-Please…
+Judith bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.

 "She's not here!"
-Her heart in her throat, Judith forced herself to open her eyes and look up.
-After a moment her eyes began to adjust to the darkness, helped by the thin ring of light coming through the manhole.
-The foot replaced itself on the manhole and Judith's eyes snapped down to the wall in front of her…
+Her heart in her throat, Judith forced herself to look up.
+Her eyes began to adjust to the darkness, helped by the light coming through the rim of the manhole.
+The foot replaced itself on the manhole and Judith's eyes snapped down to the wall in front of her.

-It was the feeling of heated dread that held her firmly in her position long after the feet had stopped passing overhead, and it took a fare amount of mental convincing to make her uncurl her fingers from the ladder and inch her way down.
+It was the feeling of heated dread that held her firmly in her position long after the feet had stopped, and it took a lot of convincing to make her uncurl her fingers from the ladder and inch her way down.

 She couldn't go up again, not tonight.
 It was too dangerous.
 She was too scared.